 CRITERIA POINTS BASIS FOR POINT ASSIGNMENT Speed 0 to 30 Extent by which 85 percentile speeds exceed posted speed limit; 2 points assigned for every 1 mph.
 Volume 0 to 25 Average daily traffic volumes (1 point assigned for every 120 vehicles) Crashes 0 to 10 1 point for every crash reported within past 3 years.
-Elementary or Middle Schools 0 to 10 5 points assigned for each school crossing on the project street.
+Elementary-or, Middle or High Schools 0 to 10 5 points assigned for each school crossing on the project street.

-Pedestrian Generators 0 to 15 5 points assigned for each public facility (such as parks, community centers and high schools) or commercial use that generates a significant number of pedestrians.
+Pedestrian Generators 0 to 15 5 points assigned for each public facility (such as parks, community centers and high schoolspools) or commercial use that generates a significant number of pedestrians in the vicinity of the project street.
 Pedestrian Facility 0 to 10 5 points assigned if there is no continuous sidewalk on one side of the street; 10 points if missing on both sides.
 Total points